Best easy oven beef stew recipe! This homemade beef stew has meltingly tender pieces of beef chuck roast, carrots, and potato in a rich broth.

 Growing up, beef stew was one of my favorite cold-weather dinners.
 The tender chunks of beef, soft carrots and potato, and rich broth are pretty much the perfect winter comfort food.

 There are a few ways to make beef stew.
-It can be made on the stove, in a crock pot (or Instant Pot), or in the oven.
+It can be made on the stove, in a crock pot/slow cooker, Instant Pot, or in the oven.

-This recipe is an oven-braised beef stew.
-The great thing about making the stew this way is that you can get it going and then walk away from it while it bakes.
+This Dutch oven beef stew recipe is an oven-braised beef stew.
+The great thing about making the stew this way is that you can get it going and then let the oven do all the work.

 Also, braising it in the oven allows the broth to cook down and really makes it rich and flavorful.